Connecticut State Community College Northwestern: Campus

-The college is located on a rural town campus in Winsted, along U.S. Route 44 and Connecticut Route 8.
+The college is located on a rural town campus in Winsted, on Park Place East.
+It occupies the original Gilbert School building which was completed in 1895.

 The 24000 sqft Learning Resource Center was completed in 2003.
 The Library in the Learning Resource Center holds 41,000 volumes and subscribes to 180 periodicals, along with various audiovisual materials.

-The 32,000 square-foot Arts and Science Center, completed in 2007, houses Chemistry, Microbiology, Biology, Physics and General Science laboratories on the first floor.
+The 32,000 square-foot Arts and Science Center, completed in 2007, houses chemistry, microbiology, biology, physics, and general science laboratories on the first floor.
 The second floor consists of classrooms and lecture halls.
 On the third floor, there are art spaces for drawing, painting, ceramics, and graphic arts.

 The newest building on campus, Joyner Health Sciences Center, opened in September 2017.
 The building consists of two floors and encompasses 24,400 gross square feet.
-The first floor is occupied by the Veterinary Technology Program, which has been ranked by TheBestColleges.org as the 40th best Veterinary Technician Program in the U.S. The first floor includes a surgical suite, X-Ray area, an animal dental area, a mock reception area, faculty offices, two general classrooms and a hematology laboratory.
-The second floor is home to the Allied Health program and comprises three Allied Health classrooms, a computer lab and faculty offices.
+The first floor is occupied by the Veterinary Technology Program and the second floor is home to the Allied Health program.

+Academics

+Programs

+The college grants associate degrees and certificates in 32 fields, including business administration, general studies, liberal arts and sciences, liberal studies, registered nursing.
+It also offers an honors program for students who meet the prerequisites.

+The college conducts the state's only Veterinary Technology Program and it also runs an Interpreter Training Program for interpreters for the Deaf and the Deaf Studies Program.
+It was the sixth community college in the state to offer the Connecticut Community College Nursing Program (CT-CCNP).

+Students

+In 2021, the college has 1,228 students, including 457 full-time and 771 part-time students.
+Of those, 68 percent were female and 32 percent were male, described as 75 percent White, 16 percent Hispanic/Latino, 3 percent Black, 2 percent two or more races, and 1 percent Asian.

+Faculty

+In 2021, the college had a student-to-faculty ratio of fourteen to one.
+Michael Rooke is the campus president.